pawansharma09/coffee-house-sales-dashboard/README.md

 - `coffee-house-sales-dashboard.png` → Dashboard screenshot

 ---

+---

+## 🤝 Contributing
+Pull requests are welcome!
+For major changes, please open an issue first to discuss improvements.

+👨‍💻 Developed by **Pawan Sharma**

 ## 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.